mongodb/js-bson/docs/upgrade-to-v5.md

 #### APIs impacted

-The following APIs now return Uint8Arrays when the library is loaded in an environment that does not define a global nodejs Buffer.
+The following APIs now return Uint8Arrays when the library is loaded in an environment that does not define a global Node.js Buffer.

 - `Binary.prototype.buffer`
 - `Binary.prototype.read()`